New rules / commissioner's statements

 Throw Long Bannatyne

-Quote from: bomber beetle on Today at 03:41:59 AMOr the rules might be changed to not allow. coffin corner kicks.
+Quote from: bomber beetle on December 08, 2025, 03:41:59 AMOr the rules might be changed to not allow. coffin corner kicks.
 Yet to be determined:

 Maybe they'll force them to punt with their opposite foot?